America – A Super Power

 “The hope of a Christian is inseparable from his faith.
 Whoever believes in the divine inspiration of the Holy Scriptures must hope that the religion of Jesus shall prevail throughout the earth.” –Life of John Quincy Adams, p.
 248.

 The Bible affirms that as a nation adopts Biblical principles, it prospers.
 But when a nation strays away from Biblical principles, it crumbles.
 “Righteousness exalts a nation, but sin is a reproach to any people” (Proverbs 14:34).
+God gives nations a period of probation to check whether they will carry on the divine purpose or not.
+When they accept His principles they succeed but when they reject His principles they invite national ruin.

 Check out our Bible Answers page for more information on a variety of topics.